acmdas/das_fieldstones/morefieldstones2020.md

 ## Curiosity
 Friday, 18 September 2020

-“But a curiosity of my type remains after all the most agreeable of all vices — sorry, I meant to say: the love of truth has its reward in heaven and even on earth.”—Nietzsche, *Beyond Good and Evil*
+“But a curiosity of my type remains after all the most agreeable of all vices—sorry, I meant to say: the love of truth has its reward in heaven and even on earth.”—Nietzsche, *Beyond Good and Evil*

 ## Dictatorship
 Wednesday, 16 September 2020